stream6650-arch/customer-churn-ml-demo/README.md

 | Logistic Regression | 0.749 | 0.646 | 0.436 | 0.520 | 0.788 |
 | Random Forest | 0.685 | 0.494 | 0.359 | 0.416 | 0.714 |

-The result is also useful pedagogically: a more complex model does not automatically outperform a simpler model.
+A more complex model does not automatically outperform a simpler model.

 ## Quick start
 ```bash